Cannon medics welcomed home

 Freedom New Mexico: Eric Butler Airman Velia Bravo, 25, greets well-wishers on Monday at the Cannon clinic with daughters Annabel, 7, and Alex, 5, at her side.
 Bravo works at the clinic but spent the last four months on the USNS Comfort before returning on Sunday.

 In the Air Force for 16 years, Tech Sgt.
 Carlos Ramos Sanchez had been overseas a few times.
 For his first deployment, something lasting longer than a few days or a couple of weeks, Sanchez was on the seas.

 Sanchez and four other medics stationed at Cannon Air Force Base returned to New Mexico last weekend after four months aboard the Navy medical ship USNS Comfort.

-The five returnees were given a homecoming welcome at the Cannon clinic Monday.
+The five returnees were given a homecoming welcome at the Cannon clinic on Monday.